Like most layered shots, this B52 shot recipe packs a punch. It is delicious and one of the most popular shots ordered in bars.

 Step two

 With a pourer in the Baileys Irish cream bottle.
 Place the spoon bowl side up in and against the side of the glass.
-Slowly pour the Baileys over the bowl and into the glass.
-Making sure you are another third of the way up the glass.
+Slowly pour the Baileys over the bowl and into the glass on top of the coffee liqueur.
+Make sure the liquids are another third of the way up the glass.

 The photo below gives you the idea.